Tyrrrz/CliFx/Readme.md

 - `myapp log -v 1000`
 - `myapp log --value 8 --base 2`
 - `myapp log -v 81 -b 3`

+### Custom option types

+When resolving options, CliFx can convert string values obtained from the command line to any of the following types:

+- Primitive types, i.e. `int`, `bool`, `double`, `ulong`, `char`, etc
+- Date and time types, i.e. `DateTime`, `DateTimeOffset`, `TimeSpan`
+- Enums
+- Types that have a constructor that accepts a single `string` parameter, e.g. `FileInfo`, `DirectoryInfo`
+- Types that have a static `Parse` method that takes a `string` parameter (optionally with `IFormatProvider`)
+- Nullable versions of the above types
+- Collections of the above types, i.e. `IEnumerable<T>`, `T[]`, `IReadOnlyList<T>`, etc

+If you want to define an option of your own type, the easiest way to do it is to make sure that it has a `Parse` method or a constructor that takes a single parameter of type `string`.

 ### Dependency injection